 Here’s how it looks like;

 See that?
 Pat Flynn knows what he’s doing.
-Not only he is helping his target audience to learn more about affiliate marketing but he is also creating deep Silo structure around the primary Silo “affiliate marketing”.
+Not only he is helping his target audience to learn more about affiliate marketing but he is also creating deep Silo around the primary Silo “affiliate marketing”.

-What are the benefits of using Silo structure?
+What are the benefits of using Silos?

-Helps you with better organic rankings: The #1 reason most bloggers and SEO experts implement Silo structures on their websites is to improve their search rankings.
+Helps you with better organic rankings: The #1 reason most bloggers and SEO experts implement Silo content structures on their websites is to improve their search rankings.
 Does Siloing help you with higher search rankings?